leaxsd/py4sci/README.md

 ## Feedback

-Try the guide notebooks and let me know
+This guide will continue as long you have interest.
+Please, write me for questions, comments, contributions, complains, ...

 **Telegram Channel**:  [t.me/py4sci](https://t.me/py4sci)            :loudspeaker: